Only €20, up to €40 cheaper

 FREE standard delivery

 Pharmacy Collect for urgent orders

-Chlamydia is one of the main causes of infertility in the UK and around the world.
+Chlamydia is one of the main causes of infertility in the UK.
 Because the disease is frequently asymptomatic (i.e. no symptoms for the majority of patients), people often don't realise they've got it.
 Chlamydia often goes undetected and can spread to the body causing damage to the reproductive system in both men and women.